nejads/dotfiles/README.md

 ### Command to install all packages on a new Macos machine

-Running setup.sh install following:
+Sign in to iCloud and sync the settings folder, then Running setup.sh install following:

 - Install Homebrew from [brew.sh](https://brew.sh)